A scientific approach to government

 Feedback

-Dave W. points out that the scientific organization is not as much of a meritocracy as I make it out to be, and that many funding/hiring/publishing decisions are political and bogus.
-This is certainly true, but I conjecture that:
+Dave W. feels that academic scientific governance is not as much of a meritocracy as I make it out to be, and that many funding, hiring, and publishing decisions are political and bogus.

 Noah also points out that experimentation means that some people will suffer from sub-optimal policies.
-This is true, but it's no different from clinical drug trials.
+True, but this is no different from clinical drug trials.
 A small amount of suffering during an experiment is better than perpetual and universal suffering because of a bad policy.
 Also: the size and duration of experiments can be minimized by using modern (Bayesian) statistics.

 Several people thought I was proposing putting scientists in charge of government.
 I can only conclude that they didn't actually read the essay.
 Perhaps they looked at the title, formed a mental model of what the essay must say, and moved on.